rafis/AdaGramWP/README.md

 ## Input format

+Training text should have a specific format that has one pair of linked words per line.
+Each line has to start with a sentence number (to identify the end of a sentence), followed by the first linked word position, the first word, the second word position and the second word.
+Example, for the text: the old dog is god. the cat is not.
+1 4 is 5 god
+1 3 dog 4 is
+1 2 old 3 dog
+1 1 the 3 dog
+2 1 the 2 cat
+2 2 cat 3 is
+2 3 is 4 not
+3 ..

-Training text should be formatted as for word2vec.
+(Obsolete: Training text should be formatted as for word2vec.
 Words are case-sensitive and are assumed to be separated by space characters.
 All punctuation should be removed unless specially intented to be preserved.
-You may use `utils/tokenize.sh INPUT_FILE OUTPUT_FILE` for simple tokenization with UNIX utils.
+You may use `utils/tokenize.sh INPUT_FILE OUTPUT_FILE` for simple tokenization with UNIX utils.)

 In order to train a model you should also provide a dictionary file with word frequency statistics in the following format:
 ```